 - Parmesan cheese

-- Place a pizza stone in the oven and preheat to 500°F. Follow the pizza dough recipe to make sure it is ready.
+- Place a pizza stone in the oven and preheat to 500°F. OR preheat your pizza oven (here’s the pizza oven we use).

-- Spread the tomato sauce thinly over the dough, then sprinkle on the minced garlic and mozzarella cheese.
+- Spread a thin layer of the pizza sauce over the dough, using about 1/4 to 1/3 cup.
+Add the mozzarella cheese.
 Top with some fresh grated Parmesan cheese and a few pinches of kosher salt.
-Brush a a bit of olive oil on the crust to help it brown.

-- Bake the pizza until the cheese and crust are nicely browned, about 5 to 7 minutes, but just keep an eye on it.
+- Bake the pizza until the cheese and crust are nicely browned, about 5 to 7 minutes in the oven (or 1 minute in a pizza oven).

 - Allow the pizza to cool for a minute or two before adding the basil on top (whole leaves, lightly torn, or thinly sliced).
-Serve immediately.
+Slice into pieces and serve immediately.